-Exclusive: Malaysia may ask Justice Department to get Goldman Sachs to return $600 million 1MDB fees
+Exclusive: Malaysia considering seeking return of Goldman Sachs' 1MDB fees

 KUALA LUMPUR (Reuters) - Malaysia is considering asking the U.S. Department of Justice (DoJ) to get Goldman Sachs (GS.N) to return nearly $600 million in fees it earned from bonds raised for scandal-tainted 1Malaysia Development Berhad (1MDB), two sources familiar with the matter said on Friday.

+Malaysia is scrambling to bring home billions of dollars allegedly siphoned off from 1MDB, a state fund founded by ex-premier Najib Razak, who lost a general election last month.

+His successor, Prime Minister Mahathir Mohamad, said Malaysia is also seeking to arrest financier Low Taek Jho, a central figure in the scandal who advised on investments and negotiated deals for 1MDB.

-Malaysian authorities want to ask the DoJ, which is pursuing a corruption and money laundering probe at 1MDB, a state fund, to get Goldman to disgorge profits it made from the sale, after which Malaysia would claim the money, both sources said.
+Malaysian authorities want to ask the DoJ, which is pursuing a corruption and money laundering probe at 1MDB, to get Goldman to disgorge profits it made from the sale of the bonds, after which Malaysia would claim the money, the two sources familiar with the matter said.

-No formal request has been made to the DoJ, but top officials are actively discussing the plan within the government, the sources added.
+No formal request has been made to the DoJ on the Goldman fees, but top officials are actively discussing the plan within the government, they said.

 “There have been no official requests yet, but this is being discussed,” said a Malaysian government source.